 For those unfamiliar with the story, this is a musical theatre presentation of a 1950’s movie in the genre of a film noir.
 We are taken from a death scene in a Beverley Hills mansion back in time to where the origins of the crime began.
 Our guide is a scriptwriter down on his luck, Joe Gillis, played by Danny Mac.
 By chance, Gillis becomes acquainted with a former silent movie idol, Norma Desmond, as acted by Ria Jones.
 Through her meeting with Gillis, Desmond sees an opportunity of a return to her former days of glory.
 But, when Gillis chooses to ignore his early instincts concerning her sanity, things are destined to go awry.

 Ria Jones gave a masterclass performance as Norma Desmond, owning every scene with polished stagecraft, dark charisma and a mighty vocal.
 Unfortunately for Danny Mac, though he didn’t put a foot wrong with his acting, dancing or singing, he was always going to struggle vocally when onstage with Jones.
 It didn’t help him that the main supporting actor, Adam Pearce playing Max Von Meyerling, was also a very strong bass singer, quite brilliant in fact.
 Indeed, it was Pearce that prevented the über-talented Jones from simply stealing the show.
 Nonetheless, Mac had his moment of glory in the opening number of the second act, Sunset Boulevard, which he delivered with great passion.
-There were also quality acting and vocal performances from Molly Lynch as Betty Schaefer and Carl Sanderson as Cecil B. DeMille, in what was an all-round excellent production. ★★★★★ Robert Gainer 14th November 2017
+There were also quality acting and vocal performances from Molly Lynch as Betty Schaefer and Carl Sanderson as Cecil B. DeMille, in what was an all-round excellent production. ★★★★★ Robert Gainer at Birmingham Hippodrome on 14th November 2017